After you have added request items to the project, you can execute them and review results. You have several options to execute request items:

 Execution window commands

 The execution window contains a special execution toolbar.
-The following commands require further explanation:
+The following commands might require further explanation:

 - Specify authentication data; this command can be used to

 specify authentication data if you are executing against secured

 internet resources.
 If you would like to include authentication data with the requests, click 'Authentication' button and specify authentication data.
 The following options are available:

 Note that authentication data can also be specified in project properties and will be automatically used when you will execute request items contained in the project.
 In such a case, you won't have to specify

 - Do not include authentication data.